 We know that at first sight, Jerusalem can seem a bit threatening.
-The streets tend to be crowded, it looks like a whole other country, even the people look different.
-But there are some really cool neighborhoods that are worth checking out if you’re in the capital of Israel.
+The streets tend to be crowded; it looks like a whole other country, even the people look different.
+But some really cool neighborhoods are worth checking out if you’re in the capital of Israel.
 That’s how you’ll get to know the true heart of Jerusalem.

-It’s funny how a place that once belongs only to the most religious Jews, became a hub for secular artists, musicians and even a new combination of religious and hipster young people.
-This is the local equivalent of Florentine in Tel Aviv – where the young people want to live, and hardly any of them can actually afford.
+It’s funny how a place that once belongs only to the most religious Jews became a hub for secular artists, musicians, and even a new combination of religious and hipster young people.
+This is the local equivalent of Florentine in Tel Aviv – where the young people want to live, and hardly any of them can actually afford it.
 You’ll have a lot of fun walking down the narrow picturesque streets.
 We recommend getting to Nocturno, the city-famous cafe.

 The Old City